 - optional: hot chilli sauce

-Disclosure: Penguin Books sent me a copy of Jamie Oliver’s Everyday Super Food cookbook to review and have supplied four for the giveaway.
+Disclosure: Penguin Books sent me a copy of Jamie Oliver’s Everyday Super Food cookbook to review.
 All opinions are my own.
 This post contains affiliate links.
 Recipe reprinted with permission.